sbarman-mi9/CS525-Algorithms/README.md

 # Travelling Salesman Problem

-Solution to TSP on a small instance of data points.
+Solution to TSP on a small instance of data.